COMMUNICATION OF PERSONAL DATA – SECURE FLIGHT PROGRAM

 FINGERPRINTS AND PHOTOGRAPHS

-Upon arrival in the United States, at the immigration desk, passengers must submit to the collection of personal information including recording of fingerprints or photographs.
+Upon arrival in the United States, passengers must undergo a procedure that involves the collection of personal data by filing fingerprints or photographs at the immigration desk.

-Check the suitability of your documents by contacting the U.S. Consulate or visiting the U.S. EMBASSY website
+Check the eligibility of your documents by contacting the American consulate or visit the website of the U.S. EMBASSY

 *Developed by the Transport Security Administration (TSA), the authority charged with security in the United States.